Directors' Remuneration

 Restricted stock issued in advance at a face value set according to each individual role, with the aim of improving medium- to long-term performance and corporate value and further sharing value with shareholders.

-Remuneration for the Company's directors (excluding outside directors and directors who are audit and supervisory committee members) who concurrently serve as chief executive officer or general manager consist of fixed remuneration for directors, and fixed remuneration (monetary remuneration) and variable remuneration (monetary and stock remuneration) for business execution.
+Remuneration for directors in charge of the execution of duties among the Company’s directors (excluding outside directors and directors who are audit and supervisory committee members) consists of fixed remuneration (items 1. and 2. above) for directors as well as of fixed remuneration (monetary remuneration), variable remuneration (monetary remuneration) and variable remuneration (stock remuneration) as types of remuneration for the execution of duties.

-2. Variable remuneration (monetary remuneration)
+4. Variable remuneration (monetary remuneration)

-3. Variable remuneration (stock remuneration)
+5. Variable remuneration (stock remuneration)

 To improve performance and corporate value over the medium and long term and better share value with shareholders, restricted stock (performance-based stock remuneration) is issued in advance linked with the achievement of single-year performance targets in the amount specified according to individuals’ roles.